Dukosli/art-of-data/_posts/2024-1-22-lab3-blogpost.md

 ~~~
 powerpowercfg /srumutil /output PATH\srumutil.csv
 ~~~
 This data interested me because I can use it to find out how much power I use while active, as well has how much energy I waste while idling or closing my computer (without shutting it off).
-Since I never shut my computer down (foolishly), I can see what impacts this has had on the world by using the mtCO2e conversion from https://devblogs.microsoft.com/sustainable-software/measuring-your-application-power-and-carbon-impact-part-1/ and my data given in mJ.
+Since I never shut my computer down (foolishly), I can see what impacts this has had on the world by using the mtCO2e conversion from [Measuring Your Application Power and Carbon Impact Part 1](https://devblogs.microsoft.com/sustainable-software/measuring-your-application-power-and-carbon-impact-part-1/) and my data given in mJ.

 Discuss your analysis of the dataset.
 Include details such as: